 1. Milk Thistle

 You’ve probably seen the purple flowers of the milk thistle plant growing along country roads.
-But did you know it’s been used to promote liver health for more than 2,000 years?
+The plant seems commonplace, but it’s actually been used to promote liver health for more than 2,000 years.

 - Regenerate liver cells